openstack/mistral/doc/source/dsl/dsl_v2.rst

    repeated.
 -  **delay** - Defines a delay in seconds between subsequent task iterations.
--  **break-on** - Defines a YAQL expression that will break iteration loop if it evaluates to 'true'.
+-  **break-on** - Defines an expression that will break iteration loop if it evaluates to 'true'.
 If it fires then the task is considered error.
--  **continue-on** - Defines a YAQL expression that will continue iteration loop if it evaluates to 'true'.
+-  **continue-on** - Defines an expression that will continue iteration loop if it evaluates to 'true'.
 If it fires then the task is considered successful.
 If it evaluates to 'false' then policy will break the iteration.